Senior Editors

 Tim Lockridge

-Tim Lockridge is an associate professor of English at Miami University in Oxford, Ohio.
+Tim Lockridge is Associate Professor and Director of Graduate Studies in English at Miami University in Oxford, Ohio.
 He is the author of Translinguality, Transmodality, and Difference: Exploring Dispositions and Change in Language and Learning (written with Cynthia L. Selfe & Bruce Horner) and Writing Workflows: Beyond Word Processing (written with Derek Van Ittersum), as well as articles in Computers & Composition and Kairos.
 Tim also maintains Rhetorlist and is working on digital publishing & preservation resources.

 Digital Media Editor